980-314-4226Send an Email

-A: The revaluation values are modeled after the market transactions that have already occurred – sales that have taken place.
-The Assessor’s Office follows the market, they do not set the market.
+A: The revaluation values are modeled after the market transactions that have already occurred, i.e. sales that have taken place.
+The Assessor’s Office follows the market, it does not set the market.

-Q: Is the County inflating property values to raise money?
+Q: Is Mecklenburg County inflating property values to raise money?

-A: Revaluation is required by state law and is supported by 75,000 sales across the County.
+A: Revaluation is required by North Carolina law and is supported by 75,000 sales across the County.
 The County and City will publish a revenue neutral tax rate for review during the budget cycle this spring.

-Q: Does the County only do revaluation at the peak of the market?
+Q: Does Mecklenburg County conduct revaluation only at the peak of the market?

 Back to top of page

-A: It will be mailed to Mecklenburg County property owners beginning Jan.
-23, 2019.
-Values will also be available online starting Jan.
-24.
+A: It will be mailed to Mecklenburg County property owners in early 2023.
+Values will also be available online.

 Q: How can I find my property information?

 A: Look up your real estate property value here.
-Type in your parcel number, your full name or the address printed on your Notice of 2019 Real Estate Assessed Value.
+Enter your parcel number, your full name or the address printed on your Notice of Real Estate Assessed Value.
 View sample notice.
 When the result appears, select your property to review the information we have on file.
 If you notice any of this information is incorrect, please email AssessorQuestions@MeckNC.gov or call us at 980-314-4226.

 Q: What do I do if I feel like my property value is too high or too low?

-A: If you feel that your property value is too high or too low, now is the time to communicate with the County Assessor’s Office.
-You can contact the office online, by phone (980-314-4226), by mail or in person (Valerie C. Woodard Center, 3205 Freedom Drive, Suite 3500, Charlotte, NC, 28208).
+A: If you feel that your property value is too high or too low, now is the time to communicate with the Mecklenburg County Assessor’s Office.
+Contact the office by mail at AssessorQuestions@MeckNC.gov, call 980-314-4226, or by mail on in-person at Valerie C. Woodard Center, 3205 Freedom Drive, Suite 3500, Charlotte, NC, 28208.
 The sooner you contact the Assessor’s Office, the better.

 A: The total listed under "Deferred Amount" applies to property that is agricultural, horticultural and forestry related.

-What if my house was still under construction on Jan.
-1, 2019?
+Q: What if my house was still under construction on January 1, 2023?